alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 When you use the Service Workers option, a **Dfinity loading animation will appear once** upon first visit (as the service worker is registered).
 All further visits are as seamless as the proxy, no loading screen, but without Fleek as a constant middleman.

-## New Dfinity Features in Fleek: Fleek CLI for Hosting.
+## New Dfinity Features: Fleek CLI for Hosting.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/fleekclicoding.webp)